 The position requires a Bachelor’s degree in public administration, business administration, or related field.
 Preferred qualifications include an MBA or MPA or a related Master’s degree and chief administrative officer experience in a local government, or experience in a local government of similar complexity and size to Royal Oak.
 ICMA membership and credentialed managers, or an equivalent professional certification, are highly preferred.

-Salary is $186,459.79 to $212,484.58+ (DOQE), with a comprehensive benefits package and includes a $10,000 supplement pay with excellent benefits.
+The target salary range is $186,459.79 to $212,484.58+ depending on qualifications and experience (DOQE) and includes a $10,000 annual supplement pay with excellent benefits.
+Relocation assistance may be provided for the selected candidate, subject to City Commission approval.
 Royal Oak is an Equal Opportunity Employer and welcomes candidates representing a variety of backgrounds and perspectives.

 Interested candidates are encouraged to apply by March 5, 2026.
+LINK TO RECRUITMENT BROCHURE.
 For questions, contact Jaymes Vettraino, jobs@vettrainoconsulting.com.